whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

     python main.py
 ```

-3. Visit your website and look at the souce in developer tools to see how the page has rendered.
+3. Visit your website and look at the source in developer tools to see how the page has been rendered.

 > [!NOTE]
-> To explain how Jinga2 works in this example; when index.html is called the render will start with layout.html with the code from partials/menu.html inserted where `{% include "partials/menu.html" %}` is and the index.html content that is between the `{% block content %}` and `{% endblock %}` will be inserted in the same tags in the layout.html.
+> To explain how Jinga2 works in this example when index.html is called, the render will start with layout.html with the code from partials/menu.html inserted where `{% include "partials/menu.html" %}` is and the index.html content that is between the `{% block content %}` and `{% endblock %}` will be inserted in the same tags in the layout.html.

 ---